 This is a hands-on course (workshop format) where participants will spend most of their time performing sequence and seismic analysis on their own data along with seismic lines provided by the instructor.
+The teaching collection of lines are text-book examples collected from basins across the globe.
 Original Exxon models covered in AAPG Memoir 26 will be covered in detail.
 Participants will also be introduced to the upcoming field of clinoform trajectory analysis.
 Given below is a course outline:

 Day 1.Introduction, calculating seismic frequency and resolution, seismic impedance, pitfalls.
 Review of sequence stratigraphy.